 Take the Metro again to Taksim and then get the Havabus.
 You can’t book in advance but they again run every 30 minutes.
 The location is just down the road from where you were dropped off at Point Hotel Taksim.
 There is what looks like a ticket shelter so look out for this.

 And that should be all you need to know for a combined trip to Cappadocia and to Istanbul!
-If you have any questions, let me know in the comments below or by tweeting me @wandering_quinn!

 If you would rather go on a tour to Cappadocia and Istanbul and see more of Turkey on a tour at the same time, I would recommend going to Turkey with Travel Talk Tours.
 I’ve been to Egypt and Greece with them and my friend recently went to Turkey with them, she saw so much including Cappadocia!